 Do you need any electric mixer to make this recipe?

-No, while an electric mixer is helpful in making these cookies, you don't need one to make them.
-You can absolutely make the cookies by hand with a wooden spoon.
+While an electric mixer is helpful in making these cookies and will give the best results, you don't need one to make them.
+You can absolutely make the cookies by hand with a wooden spoon and some elbow grease.
 If you have an electric stand mixer, then you can use the paddle attachment to make these cookies.

 Can this recipe be made gluten free?